Cwighty/nutrinova/README.md

 ## Authentication

-- [ ] The application will use a SSO provider to handle sign-ups for new users and logins for existing users.
+- [x] The application will use a SSO provider to handle sign-ups for new users and logins for existing users.
 (Authentication)
-- [ ] Users can authenticate so that their data can be persisted.
+- [x] Users can authenticate so that their data can be persisted.
 (Authentication)
 - [ ] Users will only have access to their information and won't be able to see other people's information.
 (Authentication)
 - [ ] Users can easily log out of their accounts for convenience and security.
 (Authentication)

+# Nov 4th

 ## Foods/Ingredients (Lots of reading/writing data)

+### Search Foods/Ingredients (USDA API)

+- [x] Search and import foods from USDA API.
+- [ ] Adjust imported foods from the USDA API.

+### Create Food (generic form input components)

+- [ ] Create custom foods.
+- [ ] Validate user-created custom foods.
+(Error handling)
+- [ ] Specify details like name, nutritional facts, and macronutrients.

+# Nov 11th

 ### View Used Foods/Ingredients